ODOT: Roadwork set for next week - Wilmington News Journal

 E. Baldwin Street (Blanchester) SRTS — As part of the Safe Routes to School (SRTS) program, a sidewalk improvement project on E. Baldwin Street, between N. Broadway and N. Columbia streets in Blanchester.
 Crews will be working daily from 7 a.m. to 7 p.m.; however, there should be little to no impact to traffic.
 All work is scheduled to be completed in late summer.

 S.R.
 28 Culvert Replacement — At Tar Pike Road, between U.S. 68 at Midland and Dudley Road near Blanchester.
 S.R.
-28 is closed for up to 30 days, through mid-August, and traffic will be detoured via S.R.
+28 and Tar Pike Road are closed at the intersection, and traffic is being detoured via S.R.
 133 at Blanchester, S.R.
 730, S.R.
 350 and U.S. 68 at Cuba.
-Tar Pike Road will also be closed at its junction with S.R.
-28, and motorists may detour to the north by way of 2nd Creek Road.
+Work is anticipated to be completed by August 15, and following this project, a second culvert replacement will take place on S.R.
+28, immediately west of the intersection of U.S. 68 at Midland, and S.R.
+28 will be closed for an additional three days.
+Traffic will be detoured via the same routes, and all restrictions are scheduled to be lifted by Friday, August 20.

 S.R.
 380 Bridge Rehabilitation — Over Little Creek, between Creek and Lebanon roads, just north of U.S. 22.
 Traffic is being maintained with temporary signals.
 The project is scheduled to be completed in late fall 2022.